About the Church

 The Diocese of Virginia

-The Episcopal Church in the USA has 100 dioceses.
-A diocese is a geographical grouping of churches and there are three dioceses in the Commonwealth of Virginia.
-Grace and Holy Trinity Church is in the Diocese of Virginia, which runs from the James River in the south to the Potomac River in the north, westward to the Shenandoah Valley and eastward to the Chesapeake Bay (the shaded area in the map).
+The Episcopal Church has 100 dioceses in the United States.
+A diocese is a geographical grouping of churches; Virginia has three dioceses.
+Grace & Holy Trinity Church is in the Diocese of Virginia, which runs from the James River in the south to the Potomac River in the north, westward to the Shenandoah Valley and eastward to the Chesapeake Bay (the shaded area in the map).